Deadly knife attack near church in French city of Nice leaves at least two dead | DW | 29.10.2020

 Read more: The French battle for freedom of speech: 'It's all about the principle'

-The attack comes with France reeling from the beheading of a French middle school teacher, Samuel Paty, earlier this month in Paris by a man of Chechen origin.
+The attack comes with the country still reeling from the beheading of a middle school teacher, Samuel Paty, earlier this month in Paris by a man of Chechen origin.

 Hundreds of people attended a ceremony at the Sorbonne University dedicated to Samuel Paty, a teacher killed by a suspected Islamist.
 French President Emmanuel Macron posthumously awarded Paty with the Legion of Honor.